Thanos (Squid Game): International reception

 Reception to Thanos and his performance was less negative than from South Korean viewers according to Korea Times.
 A survey held by Netflix about the favorite new character was conducted, with Thanos winning 50 percent of the vote out of 700,000 people.
 IGN writer Shannon Miller praised T.O.P, stating that he "found a way to imbue pitch-perfect physical comedy, rage, and tragic recklessness" into Thanos, making players "hold their breath in fear and beg for more."
 The Wrap writer William Goodman found him to be a standout character, finding him "endlessly appealing."
 Fellow The Wrap writer Kayla Cobb felt he was a standout character among the villains of Squid Game season 2, feeling that he brought an "unhinged jolt of energy" to the season.
 Men's Health writer Evan Romano felt he was an "incredibly frustrating" character, praising Squid Game for creating this portrayal.
 Screen Rant writer Amanda Mullen believed that Thanos' death reflected the notion that season 3 would be "the show's darkest yet," arguing that the lack of the comic relief he provided will cause this.
 Comic Book writer Evan Valentine felt that he represented how poor conditions for the current generation can be, and how even being a celebrity does not protect them from their bad actions.
 He found the idea of Thanos conceptually unbelievable, he was impressed by how the character was portrayed, particularly how he performs in the games and "poisons" contestants into joining his side.

 Despite the more positive reception, he also received criticism from international viewers.
 Looper writer Mike Bedard called him the worst character in the second season, feeling he did not fit in with the rest of the cast due to how over-the-top he was portrayed.
-He compared him negatively to season 1 antagonist Jang Deok-su, commenting that while he appreciated that Thanos is not a repeat of Deok-su's character, he wished he was either a "complete psychopath" or sympathetic villain.
+Despite several scenes with Thanos that are similar to Deok-su's, Bedard compared him negatively to season 1 antagonist Jang Deok-su, commenting that while he appreciated that Thanos is not a repeat of Deok-su's character, he wished he was either a "complete psychopath" or sympathetic villain.
 Collider writer Therese Lacson felt that Thanos, along with much of the cast lacked depth, arguing that the show does not offer an exploration of him as a person, instead caricaturizing him.
 The Guardian writer Rebecca Nicholson considered him one of the most irritating characters in recent TV series, finding him "cartoonishly awful."